Building Dynamic Breadcrumbs in Next.js App Router

 Static + Dynamic Routes#

-One thing I discovered while writing this post is that the catch-all does not cover routes which have static routes in them.
-I wanted to add this section in because this website does not have a set of deeply nested dynamic routes, instead I have a blog/ route with a single dynamic route [slug] underneath it and I was hoping to use this feature to add additional navigation.
+I wanted to add this section because my personal site, which you're reading this post on, does not have a set of deeply nested dynamic routes, instead I have a blog/ route with a single dynamic route [slug] underneath it.
 To demonstrate this, we can add app/blog/[slug]/page.tsx.

 export default function Page() {